KirishanthRajaraj/Tetris/README.md

 # Tetris
-Tetris

 I made this version of Tetris with a Java library called libjcsi.
+There are four tetrominos which you can move into a container.
+They all have hitboxes so they wont fall through.
+Unfortunately you cant rotate them and there is no constant velocity on the negative y axis.

 ## Showcase